akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She settled Goosie in the basket and set out.

-Her father stood in the doorway—not leaning this time, standing on his own.
+Her father stood in the doorway, not leaning this time, standing on his own.
 Staghound at his side, one hand raised high.

 She waved.